Sonny Flood: Career

 In 2001 Flood had a minor part in an episode of Cold Feet as David.
 He had another minor role in 2003 in an episode of Heartbeat, playing the character Dean Farley.

 Hollyoaks

 His first major role came in 2005 when he was cast as Josh Ashworth in Channel 4 soap opera Hollyoaks.
 In 2009 he appeared for the first time in the annual Hollyoaks Hunks calendar.
 He also appeared in the 2010 calendar.
 In February 2010 he was removed from the series along with 15 existing cast members by incoming producer Paul Marquess.
 However he managed to get an agreement that his character would depart some time after his on-screen family.

 Sonny returned to Hollyoaks in May 2012 for 2 episodes.

 After Hollyoaks

 He appeared as a young cyclist whose leg was broken in an attack by local yobs in an episode of Casualty which first aired on BBC1 on 4 December 2010.
 Feb 28th 2011 he appeared as Jez Field in BBC1 daytime drama Doctors.
-He is currently starring at The Camberley Theatre in their Panto this year, Aladdin.